Presumption of guilt: Human rights

 In Director of Public Prosecutions v.
 Labavarde and Anor, Neerunjun C.J. said that article 11(1) of the Universal Declaration of Human Rights and article 6(2) of the Convention for the Protection of Human Rights and Fundamental Freedoms would be infringed if "the whole burden is ... cast on the defence by the creation of a presumption of guilt on the mere preferment of the criminal charge".

 Inquisitorial systems

 It is sometimes said that in inquisitorial systems, a defendant is guilty until proven innocent.
 It has also been said that this is a myth, as well as a former "common conceit of English lawyers" who asserted this was the case in France.

-A presumption of guilt is incompatible with the presumption of innocence and moves an accusational system of justice toward the inquisitional.
+A presumption of guilt is incompatible with the presumption of innocence and moves an accusatorial system of justice toward the inquisitional.

 Common law presumptions

 There have existed at least two types of presumption of guilt under the law of England, which arose from a rule of law or a procedural rule of the court or other adjudicating body and determined how the facts in the case were to be proven, and could be either rebuttable or irrebuttable.
 Those were: